Exclusive: Food retailer Smart & Final explores sale - sources

-(Reuters) - Smart & Final Stores Inc, a U.S. food retailer controlled by private equity firm Ares Management Corp, is exploring options that include a sale of the company, according to people familiar with the matter.
+(Reuters) - Smart & Final Stores Inc (SFS.N), a U.S. food retailer controlled by private equity firm Ares Management Corp (ARES.N), is exploring options that include a sale of the company, according to people familiar with the matter.

 An outright sale would allow Ares to cash out on its majority stake in Smart & Final.
-It acquired the company in 2012 from fellow buyout firm Apollo Global Management LLC for $975 million, including debt.
+It acquired the company in 2012 from fellow buyout firm Apollo Global Management LLC (APO.N) for $975 million, including debt.

 Ares took Smart & Final public in 2014 at a price of $12 per share.
 The shares have lost close to half their value since then, as the company has struggled in a tough environment for brick-and-mortar retailers.